We hope that the following common dog Q & A’s can answer some of the important questions that you have on your mind in relation to your pets.

 The most popular dog breeds in the US are Golden Retrievers, Labrador Retrievers, German Shepherds, Beagles, and Bulldogs.

-According to the source Spots.com, as of 2022, 53% of American households own dogs.
+According to the source Spots.com, 53% of American households own dogs.
+Here is more information below on popular breeds of dogs.

 How Much Exercise Do Dogs Need: